Delivery method of Stem Cells

 Intravenous Administration : the Intravenous administration is the IV infusion of stem cells into the blood veins.
-A slow drip of Mannitol is infused in the patient’s blood for boosting the blood volume in the central
+A slow drip of Mannitol is infused in the patient’s blood for boosting the blood volume in the

-Intrathecal Administration (Lumbar Puncture) : This procedure is ideal for the neurological conditions.This procedure involves injections of the stem cells directly into the lumbar puncture or the spinal canal behind
+Intrathecal Administration (Lumbar Puncture) : This procedure is ideal for the neurological conditions.This procedure involves injections of the stem cells directly into the lumbar puncture or the spinal canal

-the blood-brain barrier.
+behind the blood-brain barrier.
 This helps the cells to reach the brain and spinal cord.
 This procedure is done under the sterile condition in an air-conditioned room.
 The intrathecal procedure takes usually about 30 minutes.

 Intramuscular Administration : In this procedure, the Stem cells are infused directly into the body muscle.
 This is the very safe procedure and it does not require any anesthesia.
-This procedure is mostly used when
+This procedure is mostly used

-repair and rejuvenation process.
+starts the repair and rejuvenation process.

 Intra-arterial Administration via catheter : In this process, the stem cells are infused into the artery via thin catheter directly.
 The catheter is directed towards the damaged part to ensure the maximum number